 This course explores the animation pre-production skills of storyboard art.
-Students will leverage their knowledge of drawing, storytelling, and cinematography to create both production and presentation storyboards.
-They will also explore means of using drawing to create story flow, character development, mood, time, and place.
-The course will emphasize professional applications, techniques, and standards of quality.
-The work completed in this course will serve as pre-production design for PRJ 300, PRJ 350, or ANI 300.
+Students leverage their knowledge of drawing, storytelling, and cinematography to create both production and presentation storyboards.
+They also explore means of using drawing to create story flow, character development, mood, time, and place.
+The course emphasizes professional applications, techniques, and standards of quality.
+The work completed in this course serves as pre-production design for PRJ 300, PRJ 350, or ANI 300.